saifaraj94/Saifaraj94/README.md

 <h1 align="left"> Hey there I'm Saif Araj 👋</h1>
 I’m a passionate Junior Quality Assurance Engineer With a natural problem solving mindset and a constant drive to improve, I enjoy digging deep to identify issues and deliver reliable, high quality software.
 I take pride in my work, stay curious, and always aim to learn and grow both as a professional and as part of a team.

-<h2👯 Collaboration
+👯 Collaboration:
 I'm always open to collaborating on interesting projects.
-If you have an exciting idea or need help with something, feel free to reach out!</h2>
+If you have an exciting idea or need help with something, feel free to reach out!

 - 📫 How to reach me **saifaraj94@gmail.com**